Using Docker

 Default command (do not copy, use the command provided within the onboarding process):

-docker run --pull always --restart on-failure -m 2g --platform linux/x86_64 --log-driver json-file --log-opt max-size=100M --log-opt max-file=5 -ti -v $HOME/.hoprd-db-dufour:/app/hoprd-db -p 9091:9091/tcp -p 9091:9091/udp -p 8080:8080 -p 3001:3001 -e DEBUG="hopr*" europe-west3-docker.pkg.dev/hoprassociation/docker-images/hoprd:providence --network dufour --init --api --identity /app/hoprd-db/.hopr-id-dufour --data /app/hoprd-db --password 'open-sesame-iTwnsPNg0hpagP+o6T0KOwiH9RQ0' --apiHost "0.0.0.0" --apiToken 'YOUR_SECURITY_TOKEN' --healthCheck --healthCheckHost "0.0.0.0" --announce --safeAddress <SAFE_WALLET_ADDRESS> --moduleAddress <Module_ADDRESS> --host <YOUR_PUBLIC_IP>:9091
+docker run --pull always -d --restart on-failure -m 2g --security-opt seccomp=unconfined --platform linux/x86_64 --log-driver json-file --log-opt max-size=100M --log-opt max-file=5 -ti -v $HOME/.hoprd-db-dufour:/app/hoprd-db --name hoprd -p 9091:9091/tcp -p 9091:9091/udp -p 3001:3001 -e RUST_LOG=info europe-west3-docker.pkg.dev/hoprassociation/docker-images/hoprd:stable --network dufour --init --api --announce --identity /app/hoprd-db/.hopr-id-dufour --data /app/hoprd-db --apiHost '0.0.0.0' --apiToken '<YOUR_SECURITY_TOKEN>' --password 'open-sesame-iTwnsPNg0hpagP+o6T0KOwiH9RQ0' --safeAddress <SAFE_WALLET_ADDRESS> --moduleAddress <MODULE_ADDRESS> --host <YOUR_PUBLIC_IP>:9091 --provider <CUSTOM_RPC_PROVIDER>

 Note: Only use the default command as a starting point if you are restarting an old node and not registering you're node through the onboarding process.
 If you are setting up this node for the first time, please use the command provided to you within the onboarding process in the Staking Hub.
+This can also be found in your Staking Hub dashboard.

-2.1 Adjust the API Token
+2.1 Adjust API Token

 (1) Create a Security Token (password) which satisfies the following requirements: